Logout

 Walmart’s human rights program includes:

-• Our Human Rights Statement, which is grounded in Walmart’s values and serves as the foundation of our approach to human rights; it confirms our commitment to respect human rights;
+• Our Human Rights Statement was updated in 2024 and is grounded in Walmart’s values.
+It serves as the foundation of our approach to human rights, confirming our commitment to human rights.

-• Governance, including appropriate oversight by management and the Walmart Board of Directors;
+• Governance, including oversight by management and the Walmart Board of Directors;

 • Identification of salient human rights issues and focus areas relevant to our business; and

-• Effective management of salient human rights issues through policies, stakeholder engagement, assessing impacts, integration of findings, performance tracking, and addressing concerns, including through remediation where required.
+• Effective management of salient human rights issues through policies, stakeholder engagement, impact assessment, integration of findings, performance tracking, and addressing concerns, including through remediation where required.

 Salient Human Rights Issues